kostyatarasenko/virtual-list-test-task/README.md

 - Some linter errors could appear due to unfinished configuration of eslint
 - Some parts of the code could be enhanced by providing better types

+## Known bugs:
+- Weird UI jumps on dropping element
+- Holding element and scrolling up or down more than 30 elements causing dissapearing
+- Switching between tabs causing setting indexes of elements to 0

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).